Integrations//

 • If your account is not listed, click Refresh Account List

-5. Click Create to complete the setup
+5. Click Create button to complete setup

 Step 3: Configure Scan Settings